Computational Nanoscopy

 Undergraduate Students

-IF YOU ARE INTERESTED WORKING WITH US PLEASE CONTACT THE PRINCIPAL INVESTIGATORS AT SZILAGYI@MONTANA.EDU
+IF YOU ARE INTERESTED WORKING WITH US PLEASE CONTACT THE PRINCIPAL INVESTIGATOR DIRECTLY AT ROBERT.SZILAGYI@UBC.CA

 Past Laboratory Members